 I don’t see any signs of the general public losing optimism yet.
 I gave my “Peak Soil” talk to a group recently of very educated people, and to my great surprise realized they weren’t worried until my talk, partly because so they weren’t aware of the Hirsch 2005 “liquid fuels” crisis concept, nor the scale of what fossil fuels do for us.
 I felt really bad, I’ve never spoken to a group before that wasn’t aware of the problem.
 I wished I were a counselor as well.
 The only thing I could think of to console them was to say that running out of fossil fuels was a good thing — we will soon be forced by geological shortages and consequent political unrest to stop burning so much fossil fuel, which means better odds we and many other species won’t be driven extinct from climate change.

-13) Some hope that by denying climate change, which diverts attention to their idiocy and the discussion of peak oil out of public awarness.
-I’m guessing their motivation is to keep our oil-based nation going as long as possible by preventing a stock market crash, panic, social disorder, and so on.
+13) Some hope that denying climate change dill divert attention and argument to their idiocy as well as distract pundits from discussing the more immediate threat of peak oil.
+I’m guessing their motivation is to keep our oil-based nation going as long as possible by preventing a stock market crash, panic, social disorder, maintaining a military to protect us and intervene in the Middle East to keep the oil flowing as long as possible, and so on.

 14) Kurt Cobb, in his blog Resource Insights, writes this about why oil company executives are keeping quiet: “…their companies may soon find it impossible to replace all their oil reserves.
 Oil companies strive to replace at least 100% of what they produce so that their reserves don’t fall.
 If investors come to believe that a failure to replace reserves will be ongoing year after year, they will mark down oil company share prices significantly.
 In fact, it’s already happened, and it’s likely to happen with more frequency as more companies struggle to reach 100 percent replacement.
 Such share price declines would, of course, make a lot of oil executives significantly poorer as the value of their stock and stock options plummet.
 Essentially, oil companies would be recognized as self-liquidating businesses.
 All of this the oil industry wants you to ignore as it undertakes yet another public relations campaign to convince the world that supplies will only grow from here.
 Naturally, with prices near $100 a barrel, the public needs reassurance.
 The campaign is designed to lull both the public and policymakers into a somnolent surrender to a business-as-usual future that will leave us unprepared for the momentous challenges ahead.
 Oil is the central commodity of the modern age.
 As of 2011 it provided one-third of the world’s energy and the basis for countless petrochemicals necessary to the functioning of modern society.
 Oil’s role in transportation remains critical; 80 percent of the world’s road, rail, air and sea transportation fuel is derived from petroleum, and in the United States the number is 93 percent.
 Good substitutes for oil in transportation are still hard to come by”.
 (Cobb)